 About the Role

-The Vander Weele Group is an Equal Opportuntiy Employer.
+The Vander Weele Group is an Equal Opportunity Employer.

 Assist and/or participate in trainings, meetings, and professional development seminars as needed.

-Engage in process improvement and innovation at all levels.
+Engage in process development, improvement, and innovation within the scope of the proposal at all levels.

-B.A. or B.S. in Early Childhood or Social Service Administration-related field such as Developmental Psychology, Education, Pediatric Science, Social Work, or other degree relevant to the delivery or evaluation of programs which serve vulnerable populations.
+Education: Minimum B.A. or B.S. in Early Childhood, Early Childhood Education, or Child Development, or related fields such as Developmental Psychology, Education, Pediatric Science, Social Work, or other degrees relevant to the service of vulnerable populations.
+Master’s degree preferred.

-At least one year of experience with Early Intervention services or working with children ages birth to five.
+At least one year of experience in Early Childhood education, programs, or initiatives.

-Meticulous attention to detail and ability to match field conditions with relevant law, policies, and best practices.
-Applicants will be required to undergo intensive training on applicable legal authorities.
+Meticulous attention to detail and ability to match field conditions with relevant laws, policies, and best practices.

-Extreme sensitivity to appropriate recording and transmitting of confidential or personally identifying information.
+Extreme sensitivity to appropriate recording and transmitting of confidential or Personally Identifiable Information (PII).

 Highly conscientious, motivated, and flexible individuals with an attitude toward a committed work ethic and a palpable sense of self-efficacy.